Himantoglossum hircinum: Ecology

 Himantoglossum hircinum is a food-deceptive orchid species, meaning the flowers generally provide no nectar to their pollinators.
 The Botanical Society of Britain and Ireland states however that some plants have been found to provide nectar to pollinators, and that it remains unclear which species are the principal pollinators of the lizard orchid, although they suggest Andrena bees.

 It has been suggested that H. hircinum is a mycorrhizal generalist, though some have questioned this, due to the species' limited distribution, and the issue remains unresolved.

 Chemistry

 Orchinol, loroglossol and hircinol are phenanthrenoids that can be isolated from infected Loroglossum hircinum.

 Conservation

 This is a rare species with protected status in the United Kingdom and Germany and possibly other countries.

 Etymology

 The 'lizard' in the plant's English common-name refers to the shape and colour of the flowers.
 The Latin genus Himantoglossum means 'strap-tongue', after the shape of the flower labellum and the species epithet 'hircinum' means 'of goats', after the smell the flowers produce.
-In German the plant is known as 'Bocks Riemenzunge', which translates as 'buck's (ie. goat's) strap-tongue'.
-The French name 'l'orchis bouc' means 'buck (ie. goat) orchid'.
+In German the plant is known as 'Bocks Riemenzunge', which translates as 'buck's (i.e. goat's) strap-tongue'.
+The French name 'l'orchis bouc' means 'buck (i.e. goat) orchid'.